mohdasif2294/TweetsMap/README.md

 Run: <pre>node server</pre>

-Open web browser and navigate to
+Open web browser and navigate to:
 <pre>http://localhost:8081</pre>

 Mission Accomplished!
 You are done.